-Payment terms are agreed with suppliers on a case by case basis.
-The most commonly used terms are 30 days following the end of the month in which the tax point of the suppliers invoice falls, The maximum agreed term is 60 days.
+Payment terms are agreed with suppliers on a case by case basis, The most commonly used terms are 30 days following end of month in which the tax point of the suppliers invoice falls.
+The maximum agreed term is 60 days.

 2. Sub-contract orders

 There are two main types of sub-contractors